aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/table-features-supported-on-wordprocessingml-export/_index.md

 ﻿---
-title: Table Features Supported on WordprocessingML Export
+title: Table Features Supported on WordprocessingML Export – Aspose.Words for Java
+articleTitle: Table Features Supported on WordprocessingML Export
+linktitle: Table Features Supported on WordprocessingML Export
 description: "Aspose.Words for Java allows you to work with table features supported when saving to XML – Word 2003 WordprocessingML format."
 type: docs
 weight: 120